 Episode 9 was not a very good movie, as it had to bear the burden of putting down the rebellion before it could resume the government’s former agenda.
 There were dramatic moments, emotional utterances, and attempted jokes in Episode 9, but they all fell flat, as if the director were too busy with these other concerns to properly shape the flow of the scenes around those peaks.
 And, following the best practices of most authoritarian regimes, he also engaged in historical gaslighting, revising the truth concerning past events to suit his present needs.
 Suddenly, the hero did have a significant parent.
 Suddenly, the most quietly powerful scene in all the movies, the final scene of Episode 8, was jettisoned like so much garbage.

 The conclusion of this final installment, involving a "crossing of the streams," could have been an entirely satisfying (if not revolutionary) grand conclusion to the series, if only all three movies in the final trilogy had been shaped from the start to support that arc.
 But Episode 8 had its own ideas about what the concluding arc should be, and because the director of Episode 9 had to spend precious resources dealing with that rebellion, he left himself with insufficient resources to properly execute the idea in the one movie that remained.

 I will therefore always think of the series as incomplete.
 Episode 8 will always be the last movie in the series for me, raising its tantalizing possibilities of true democratization that will never be fulfilled by a proper final installment.

-You might ask me how I can even imagine the story continuing once such a radical change has been made, how there can be any specifically Star Wars heroes or any kind of an action movie plot at all after that, and I’ll answer honestly that I have no idea.
+You might ask me how I can even imagine the franchise's imaginary universe continuing once such a radical change has been made, how there can be any specifically Star Wars heroes or any kind of an action movie plot at all after that, and I'll answer honestly that I have no idea.
 That's what I was looking forward to learning.
 And there would be no need for further stories, in any case, because that would have been the final episode of the franchise.